regina-normal/regina/python/README.txt

 Regina Python Interface Directory
 ---------------------------------

-This directory tree contains the C++ sources for the calculation engine Python bindings, which are built into the module "regina".
+This directory tree contains the sources for the calculation engine Python bindings, which are built into the Python module "regina".

+Like the calculation engine itself, these sources are written in C++.
-These Python bindings require Boost.Python version 1.30.0 or above.
+They require Boost.Python version 1.30.0 or above.